Montreal's Finnish Fraternity, from Niemi to Kotkaniemi

 With their natural positions lining up across a forward line, it’s conceivable that the three young Finns could be unit at some point this season.

 “It would be weird to speak Finnish on the ice,” said Lehkonen when the possibility was suggested.
 “I hadn’t spoken Finnish on my team in four-and-a-half years and then last year when Nemo (Niemi) came in it was different.
 And now, all of a sudden we’ve got four Finns.
-It’s weird,” (from “Stu Cowan: Finnish Connection could be key for Canadiens this season,” Montreal Gazette, 09/28/2018)
+It’s weird.” (from “Stu Cowan: Finnish Connection could be key for Canadiens this season,” Montreal Gazette, 09/28/2018)